-Cognitive behavioral therapy (CBT) is the cornerstone of many substance abuse treatment programs.
+Cognitive-behavioral therapy (CBT) is the cornerstone of many substance abuse treatment programs.
 It targets harmful behavioral patterns and changes them through a process of identifying, understanding, and reworking the way a person thinks and feels.

 Through its focus on long-term change, CBT has helped many people develop the skills necessary to cope with urges and find healthier ways to seek pleasure.
-Helping your loved one understand what CBT entails can help them take an active role in their own recovery.
+Helping your loved ones understand what CBT entails can help them take an active role in their own recovery.

 CBT Is a Broad Category of Treatments

 Contrary to popular belief, CBT isn’t a specific therapy, but a system of behavioral treatment that utilizes various specific treatments.
 These treatments include rational behavior therapy, dialectic behavior therapy, cognitive therapy, and others.